henrik/octopress/source/_posts/2015-01-09-bangbangbang.markdown

 Even if you do accidentally leave it in, someone's bound to spot it in review.
 You could even prevent committing it altogether by technical means ([1][1], [2][2]).

-Other name suggestions were "the mad hype operator" or "tri-not" ("the Yoda operator").
+Other name suggestions were "the mad hype operator" from [Mike McDonald](http://crazymykl.herokuapp.com/) or "tri-not" ("the Yoda operator") from [Christian Schlensker](http://cswebartisan.com/).

 By any name, it's pretty sweet.